 In case of urgent attacks of illness, you can go straight to the first aid of a hospital.
 Show your European Health Insurance Card and your identity card and request treatment paid by GE KVG on the public side of the hospital.
 In addition to the deductible, all patients over the age of 26 will be charged a fixed daily fee for hospital treatment.
-Hospitals will typically place several patients in the same room.
-If you want a double or single room, you will need to pay for the costs of the room yourself.

 In Switzerland, hospitals will typically have both public and private patients.
 When seeking treatment as a private patient, you will be liable for the cost difference.
 GE KVG will only offer reimbursement for the costs of similar treatment on the public side.

 Ambulance transport is reimbursed by 50 %, but there is a yearly ceiling for reimbursement.
 Rescue services (helicopters) are also reimbursed by 50 % up to a yearly ceiling.
 Apply for reimbursement from GE KVG.

 If your state of health requires you to use special transport when returning to Finland, you will be liable for the travel costs in their entirety.

 Read more about suddenly falling ill in Europe.

 Read more about reimbursement of costs of treatment abroad.

 If you wish to travel to Switzerland for the purpose of using healthcare services, you can find general information on our site concerning seeking treatment abroad.
 Some useful sources of information are also listed below.